How to: Plan a local cycle ride

 How do I plot a route?

 Don’t forget our very own Cycling UK Journey Planner.
-It’s tailored for one-way journeys, but you could create two or more routes to link up into a loop – or use it for essential journeys such as riding to work or to the shops.
+It’s tailored for one-way journeys, but you could create two or more routes to link up into a loop allowing you to stay closer to home in case you suffer a mechanical mishap that you can’t fix yourself and need to walk home.